rmariani/doc-drafts/docs/hoon/sail.md

 Before starting, make sure that your urbit is
 [mounted to Unix](https://urbit.org/docs/using/setup/)

-Your ship also has a built-in web-server, called [Eyre](https://urbit.org/docs/using/web/), that can be found at http://localhost:8080/ if it’s your first ship that’s running on the a machine, http://localhost:8081/ if it’s the second ship on that same machine,
+To host that output, your ship also has a web-server, called [Eyre](https://urbit.org/docs/using/web/), that can be found at http://localhost:8080/ if it’s your first ship that’s running on the a machine, http://localhost:8081/ if it’s the second ship on that same machine,